Federal injunction will test the limits of the Commerce Clause and Tenth Amendment

 Because Nevada had already authorized sports wagering prior to 1992, PASPA’s drafters carved out an exception allowing the state to continue regulating this activity.
 Exceptions were also carved out to enable the continuation of sports lotteries for the handful of states that ran them.
-Every other state was given a one-year window of opportunity in which to obtain an exception, but none accepted the offer.

 The window closed 19 years ago, but New Jersey never stopped flirting with the prospect of legalized sports betting.
 Today the state government is as serious as it gets.
 In November 2011 the people of New Jersey voted to approve a referendum to legalize sports betting.
 The legislature immediately passed an enabling act, and just last week Governor Christie confirmed the state will proceed.